Sermon | Romans 12:9-10 | How to Love Like Jesus

 Romans 12:9 Let love be without hypocrisy.

-Now, in Romans 12:9 it doesn’t say if Paul is speaking about love for God or love for others.
+In Romans 12:9 it doesn’t say if Paul is speaking about love for God or love for others.
 He just says, “Let love be without hypocrisy.”
 But couldn’t he be speaking about both?
 Couldn’t he be saying, “Love God and others without hypocrisy”?
 Absolutely.
 If we are talking about how Christians should behave, then we have to deal with both.
 So, the first and most important way Christians should behave is to love God.

 Paul says, “Let love be without hypocrisy.”
 Look at some other translations: